-Keywords:vertigo dizziness, dizziness vertigo, benign paroxysmal positional vertigo, chiropractic
+Keywords:vertigo dizziness, dizziness vertigo, benign paroxysmal positional vertigo, chiropractic, Brandt Daroff exercises.

 It's the illusion of being in motion when you are at rest; sometimes you feel as though you are spinning or falling, or the world is spinning.
 During severe attacks it may be accompanied by very distressing symptoms such as nausea, vomiting and extreme anxiety, but usually it's mild and irritating more than devastating.

 There is general medical consensus that drugs should only be used for the first 24 hours, if at all, in the treatment of this condition.
-Thereafter patients are encouraged to leave their beds, if it got that bad, and it can be, and start moving - failure to do so limits recovery.
+The most commonly used drug is stugeron and it actually in ten percent of cases causes nausea as a side effect.
+Thereafter patients are encouraged to leave their beds, if it got that bad, and it can be, and start moving; failure to do so limits recovery.

 A blood pressure test should first be done, and questions about blood pressure medication asked: Ace inhibitors may cause vertigo.

 Why is there a page on a chiropractic website for what most would consider a medical condition, you may be thinking?